Rides and Classes

 In addition to county-wide, signature events like Bike to Work Day, BikeArlington also hosts a variety of rides, workshops, and other adventures to help you explore Arlington, learn about biking, and have fun.

 Arlington County and the Washington Area Bicyclist Association (WABA) offer adult bike education classes and rides to teach the skills to incorporate bicycling into your daily routine–whether that’s for fitness, fun, or transportation.

 Learn more: Register Now | Classes | New to Biking | Blogs | Contact Us

-This spring, we’re offering three types of classes: Learn to Ride, Basic Skills Clinic, and City Cycling.
+This fall, we’re offering three types of classes: Learn to Ride, Basic Skills Clinic, and City Cycling.
 Each class is unique and will give you an opportunity to learn something new, enhance your riding skills, or teach you how to effectively communicate and ride on streets and trails.

 Certified instructors will lead you every step of the way and provide continued guidance through post-class assessments.

 Classes are held at the Quincy Street Parking Deck at 4099 15th St N in Arlington.

 This class is designed for adults who never learned to ride a bicycle or have tried before but feel like they need more instruction.
 Certified instructors employ a special technique for teaching balance, steering, starting, stopping, and pedaling with the goal of having you ride on two wheels by the end of the class.
 It’s fun and intuitive.